toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 Since this work was intermittent and low-paying, I often had to supplement my income by taking on side gigs.
 I wrote descriptions of fiber optic products, worked as an incredibly ineffective mover, and, for a brief spell, made lattes and smoothies at a coffee bar embedded in a Williamsburg, Brooklyn Whole Foods.

-My only scoop as a journalist came when I discovered that the economics of the job I was pursuing were no longer viable.
+My only scoop as a journalist came when I discovered the unviable economics of the job I was pursuing.

 Broke and disappointed, I demurred to the reality that I would be happier doing something else.

 ## Faking it until you make it

-I decided to pursue a programming career with the barest minimum of knowledge about what I was getting into.
+I decided to pursue a programming career with limited knowledge of what I was getting into.

 In college, I had taken an introductory class on web development.
 This class covered HTML and CSS, then spent a single day introducing Javascript, which the instructor implied was an optional embellishment.

 I enjoyed the class.
-The process of building something and seeing it pop up on my computer monitor was rewarding, as was the air, still novel at that point, of being a secular wizard, capable of unlocking the secrets of technologies popularly regarded  as baffling.
+The process of building something and seeing it pop up on my computer monitor was rewarding, as was the air, still novel at that time, of being a secular wizard, capable of unlocking secrets popularly regarded  as baffling.

-Later, I worked as a reporter for a digital news startup in Bangkok (that's another blog post), where I sat close to several web developers and overheard them talking about the work involved in building a website.
+Later, I worked as a reporter for a digital news startup in Bangkok (that's another blog post), where I sat close to several web developers and overheard them talking about building a website.

-This meager experience proved to be an asset, as it fixed me with the idea that programming was a) something I could do, and b) significantly easier than it in fact turned out to be.
+These experiences fixed me with the ideas that programming was a) something I could do, and b) significantly easier than it in fact turned out to be.

 With my journalism career coughing out its dying breaths, I spent a couple months working through Codeacademy.com courses and decided to commit to a career in tech by attending a bootcamp.

 ## Bootcamps for better and worse

-Bootcamps have sullied their reputation over the past five years by trying to con students with unrealistic expectations, and employers with half-baked students.
-Nevertheless, I am convinced I would not be a developer were it not for coding bootcamps, and I have no regrets about attending one.
+There is a popular belief among developers that you can teach yourself to be a professional engineer.
+This is true, but with a couple caveats.

-There is a popular belief among developers that you can teach yourself all the skills needed to become a professional engineer.
-This is true, but with several large caveats:
+For one, every self-taught develop who I know has a natural affinity for processes and abstractions.
+These are the people who taught themselves shell scripting at 15 and refer to calculus as "easy".

-Every self-taught developer who I know has had several advantages going into the process.
-For one, they are all left-brained people with a natural affinity for processes and abstractions.
-These are the people who taught themselves shell scripting during high school and refer to calculus as "easy".
+These individuals have also taught themselves to program while enjoying few financial obligations and lots of free time.
+Whether that means they were living with their parents, relying on a generous girlfriend, or sitting on a chunk of money they got off of the GI Bill, they were all in a position to spend 8 uninterrupted hours per day hunched over their computers, figuring out how to configure a server.

-Also, these individuals have taught themselves to program during stretches of life during which they have few financial obligations and an excess of free time.
-Whether that means they were living with their parents, relying on a largess of a generous girlfriend, or cooling their heels with money they got off of the GI Bill, they were all in a position to spend 8+ hours per day hunched over their computers, trying to figure out how to configure a server.
+When I decided to become a developer, I had neither the mental disposition nor the finances to pursue the self-teaching route, so I went to a bootcamp.

-I had neither the mental disposition nor the financial comfort to pursue the self-teaching route, so I sought out a bootcamp.
+Bootcamps have sullied their reputation over the past five years by trying to con students with unrealistic expectations, and employers with half-baked graduates.
+Nevertheless, I am convinced I would not be a developer were it not for coding bootcamps.

 A word of advice: if you're going to attend a bootcamp, spend the smallest amount of money on it that you possibly can.

 For-profit bootcamps will saddle you with as much as $17k in non-dischargable debt, which is crazy, especially when you consider another of my core theses:

-### Upon completing a bootcamp, you will not be ready to work an actual programming job
+### Upon completing a bootcamp, you will not be ready to work a programming job

-Bootcamps are great starting points, but after graduating from a 3-month web development course, you're still  looking at 6-to-12 months worth of work before you're hireable.
+Bootcamps are great starting points, but after graduating from a 3-month web development course, you're still  looking at 6-to-12 months worth of work before you're hire-able.
 In total, I'd say it takes about a year to go from "not a developer" to "developer"; and that's a year in which your full-time, 40-hour-a-week occupation is learning to code.

 I didn't know this going in, so it was pure luck that led me to choose the [Full Stack Web Development program at CUNY Brooklyn](https://cuny-catalog.skillstorm.com/courses/cuny-full-stack-java-development) over a number of pricier bootcamps.

 The program at CUNY provided a less robust background than some of the private bootcamps, but its sticker price was $2,500, whereas [General Assembly](https://generalassemb.ly/education/software-engineering-immersive/portland) was around that time charging $13,000 for its fullstack course.

 To my mind, the biggest advantage of attending a bootcamp is having someone around who can help you get past the brick-wall frustrations you run into as a junior developer.
 I'm certain that had I not attended a bootcamp, I would have given up on web development completely when I got to server-side scripting.
-Instead, a jovial man in a Hawaiian shirt helped explain to me that PHP executes on a different machine than Javascript, and with that advice I was able to proceed.
+Instead, a jovial man in a Hawaiian shirt explained to me that PHP executes on a different machine than Javascript, and with that knowledge I took flight.

-Before moving on from bootcamps, it's important to mention a couple things that made the process worthwhile for me.
+I've heard people have negative experiences of bootcamps, and there are a couple things particular to my experience that made it worthwhile.
 For one, I _worked_ while attending that class.
 Not only did I do weeks worth of prep work, but I pushed myself to turn in ridiculously ambitious projects during the course.
 The hours I spent working on those projects meant that I came out of the course with more knowledge than I otherwise might have.

-I was also ready to continue working after I graduated.
-This is a result of my personality, but I held myself to a comically high standard when starting out, and pushed myself to keep working until my projects resembled something professional.
+I was also prepared to continue studying after I graduated.
+I held myself to a comically high standard when starting out, and pushed myself to keep working until my projects resembled something professional.

-Success, in software development as in many things, is more often a result of effort than of talent.
+Success, in software development as in other things, is more often a result of effort than of talent.

 ## Actually getting a job